 Is that you, too?
 Even if it’s not, you might find these easier projects helpful when you’re short on time at this busy season of the year.

 I’m sure I’m not alone in feeling somewhat inadequate when someone has hand-knitted a scarf or sewn little dresses for your kids’ dolls.

 These easy homemade gifts are for the craft-challenged or time-strapped among us who want to show that we care enough to make gifts for those special people in our lives but simply lack the skills or space in our schedules to attempt some of the more complicated projects in our Pinterest feeds.

-Whether it’s a homemade treat or some DIY spa supplies, here a bunch of quick and easy suggestions to try this season!
+Whether it’s a homemade treat or some DIY spa supplies, here a bunch of quick and easy homemade gift ideas to try this season.

-♦ Bath salts are a super-simple and quick project.
+♦ Bath salts are a super-simple and quick homemade gift idea.
 DIY bath salts are ridiculously easy — just oils and epsom salt and you’re good to go!

 ♦ I love this recipe for holiday-scented pine bath salts from Learning and Yearning.

 ♦ You can add some additional benefits for skin with this goat’s milk bath soak recipe from The Artisan Life or this luscious-sounding herbal buttermilk bath soak from Nitty Gritty Life.

 ♦ Sugar scrubs similarly just require some quick and easy mixing of ingredients.
 Here are the deets on the simplest way to make homemade sugar scrub.
 This chai spice sugar scrub from The Pistachio Project smells amazing and makes skin feel wonderful!
 Or check out this brown sugar lip scrub from Oh, The Things We’ll Make.
 If it’s feet that need the TLC, change the oils and make this DIY natural foot scrub from Permacrafters.